rdappel/courses/pages/version-control-essentials/cloning-and-forking.md

 Save the file and go back to your browser.
 Refresh the page and you should see your name displayed on the page.

-Finally, push your changes to GitHub.
+Finally, push your changes to GitHub, and submit the url of your forked repository below.

 ## Hints {#exercise-2-hints}